Will Spaying or Neutering My Cat or Dog Make Them Fat?

 So often I have heard that operating a cat or dog causes them to get fat and lazy.
 I have had three dogs and four cats over the years.
 All of them had been operated when they were approximately seven to nine months of age.
 Not one of them got fat with age.
 In my job as a groomer, I many times discussed this with clients and found that mostly it is the pet owner and not the spaying or neutering that caused obesity in their pets.
 A little common sense and a good diet of quality food usually fixed the problem.

-An adult dog will be happy enough getting one meal of dry high quality dog food per day.
+An adult dog will be happy even getting two meals of dry high-quality dog food per day.
 No more than that.
 They do not need treats and extra cookies and who knows what.
 Killing them with kindness, is what comes to my mind.
 Treats and cookies are big business.
 Do not be fooled by all that advertising hype.

 The trick is, do not fill the bowl until every single crumb is gone.
 If there is even one grain left, it means they are not really hungry.
 When they are hungry enough, they will eat that last tiny crumb and then call for more.
 It is the way of all wild cats, the ancestors of our domestics, to eat when hungry and to be able to go days without food if need be.

 Exercise is key.
 An active animal is a healthy animal.
 Once operated, don't think a pet wants to be left alone, no longer the cute little kitten or puppy they used to be.
 Even adult cats love a good chase of a string or feather.

 Take that dog for a walk.
 Rain or shine.
 It will do the animal good as well as the owner.
-My dog loves to go trotting along beside my three wheel scooter.
+My dog loves to go trotting along beside my three-wheel scooter.
 She can do hours of it.
 When you think how far and how long the wolves, foxes and coyotes can lope along in one day, your domestic dog is not much different.
 Operated or not, most dogs love a good long walk.

+Go outside, leave the computer, and just play ball or throw a frisbee.
+Your dog will thank you.
 Just remember that in the summer, dogs can overheat as much as we can.
 Some dogs will not quit until you do.
 Keep an eye on them.
 If there are high temperatures, keep water handy and do not push them too much.
 Early morning or after sunset is a good time on days like that of full summer heat.
 If you walk with them or run them during the hot summer months, always be aware of their mortality.

 Halti Head Harness